vc3-project/vc3-mkdocs/docs/glossary.md

 ### vc3-resource-tool
 * The vc3-resource-tool is a utility to be run by end users on resource targets in order to pair and enable them for usage by the VC3 system.

-## **External**

-### Allocation
-* An Allocation refers to an User and a Resource Each Allocation must be owned by an User.
-Allocations are divisible/fractionable, and can be given to Projects.
-Allocations may not be oversubscribed.
-But unbounded Allocations may be parents of multiple unbounded SubAllocations.
-Bounded Allocations cannot spawn unbounded SubAllocations.
-If a Resource grants hard allocation and allows backfill mode, those are two distinct Allocations (one hard and one unbounded)

-### Authentication
-* The current mechanism for users to sign-up and create accounts into the VC3 project is by authenticating themselves with their GlobusID account.

-### MFA
-* multi-factor authentication

-### Project
-* a collection of “Allocations”.
-It has at least 1 “user owner”, and 0 or more non-owner members.
-The owner is also a member.

-### Request
-* Entity that encapsulates all information that defines a particular virtual cluster.
-Creating a new Request triggers creation of the cluster.

-### Request templates
-* a list of pre-existing forms to be used as base for new cluster requests creation.

-### Resource
-* Any target on which a vc3-builder will run to provide computing power to a virtual cluster.

-### Resource profiles
-* a list of pre-existing forms to be used as base for new resource definition.

-### Service unit
-* Service units are essentially just walltime hours, with minimum charges based on minimum cores or minimum nodes per job.
-Much like HEPSPEC, the SUs can be normalized/converted based on LINPACK benchmarks.
-Doc from XSEDE: https://portal.xsede.org/knowledge-base/-/kb/document/bazo

-* For storage, possibly with multiple allocations per user, examples are scratch disk vs long term storage.

-* Exotic devices like GPUs may or may not be accounted for, depending on the resource.

-### Sub-Allocation
-* A SubAllocation can be defined in terms of fraction or units (cpuhours?, $dollars, HEPSPEC) or be unbounded.
-SubAllocations are children of an Allocation.

-### User
-* Every User has 0 or more Allocations.
-Users are owners or members of one or more projects.
-A User in a project can make Request(s) utilizing project member’s Allocations